hipony/enumerate/README.md

 ## Examples

-* With C++17 structured bindings we can bind member variables to convenient aliases.
+* With C++17 structured bindings we can bind member variables to convenient aliases
-* If you pass a constexpr container - you'll be able to evaluate it in a constant expression.
+* With C++14 we can use `enumerate` in constexpr context

 ### Constexpr